 The Fundraising Preference Service is a website-based service that can help people to control the communications they receive from charities registered in England, Wales and Northern Ireland.

-By registering your details with the Fundraising Preference Service you can choose to stop email, telephone calls, addressed post and/or text messages directed to you personally from a selected charity or charities.
+By registering your details with the Fundraising Preference Service, you can choose to stop email, telephone calls, addressed posts, and/or text messages directed to you personally from a selected charity or charities.

-For sure, the opting out process can take time and energy to be addressed.
-There is quite a satisfaction though, when you gradually notice less and less mail cluttering your front door or mail box!
+For sure, the opting-out process can take time and energy to be addressed.